-The state's interest in natural hazards seeks to ensure natural hazards are properly considered in all levels of the planning system, community resilience is increased, and hazards are avoided or mitigated where possible.
-Key to achieving these outcomes is an integrated, evidence-based process that empowers local government and the community to plan for their local circumstances and contribute to achieving a safer and more resilient Queensland.
+The state's interest in natural hazards, risk and resilience seeks to ensure natural hazards are properly considered in all levels of the planning system, community resilience is increased, and hazards are avoided or the risks are mitigated to an acceptable or tolerable level.
+Key to achieving these outcomes is an integrated, evidence-based process that empowers local government and the community to plan for their local circumstances and contributes to achieving a safer and more resilient Queensland.

-State interest-natural hazards
+State interest-natural hazards, risk and resilience